ViktorNova/edna/README.md

 Using edna is boringly simple.
 Make sure you have (at least) Python 1.5.2 installed on your system.
 Edit the edna.conf file with your setup.
 This is simple to do, as all you need to tell it is:

-   what port to run on
+   -what port to run on
-   the directories for your MP3 files optionally, how to log requests
+   -the directories for your MP3 files
+   -optionally, how to log requests

 Then, simply run edna.py.
 This can be done using:

 ````